nyno-kb/python-101/_episodes/05-lists.md

 ## Character strings can be indexed like lists

-Get single characters from a character string using indexes in square brackets.
+Remember that you can get single characters from a character string using indexes in square brackets:

 ~~~
 element = 'carbon'